Skillful Handling Of California Child Relocation Cases

-Once a divorce has been finalized, it can happen that one of the parents may wish to relocate.
-California law sees both parents as being equally important in their children's lives.
-In many cases, these relocations can interfere with the non-relocating parent's rights regarding access to the children.
-It is the responsibility of the relocating parent to provide ample notice for the non-relocating parent to respond to the request.
+Once there is a child custody order, it can happen that one of the parents may wish to relocate outside of the San Diego area.
+In many cases, these relocations can interfere with the nonrelocating parent’s rights regarding access to the children.
+It is the responsibility of the relocating parent to provide ample notice for the nonrelocating parent to respond to the request.

 Whether you are the parent who is proposing the relocation or the parent whose relationship with the children is at risk if the relocation is approved, it is important that you seek the advice of a knowledgeable family law attorney.
 At Contreras Law Firm, our lawyers have a great deal of experience representing parents on both sides of move-away cases.